A voluntary liquidation of an insolvent company is known as a creditors’ voluntary liquidation.

 Information and Advice Regarding Voluntary Liquidations

-If you would like to obtain further general information regarding liquidation you may wish to access our Liquidation FAQ page.
+If you would like to obtain further general information regarding liquidation, you may wish to access our Liquidation FAQ page.

 If you are seeking advice regarding voluntarily appointing a liquidator to a company, please contact our Brisbane or Gold Coast office.
 Our experienced staff will be able to assist you.